Jaijaidin: Other information

 Shafik Rehman's Jaijaidin has introduced in Bangladesh celebration of Love Day (ভালবাসা দিবস) Bhalobasha Dibôsh (Valentine's Day) on 14 February.
 Jaijaidin first introduced special issues with the articles from mass readers.
 Special magazines are written by mass people, and these magazines helped create thousands of freelance writers in Bangladesh.
 The publication is the writing place for most non-resident Bangladeshi's.
 Beside introducing Valentine's Day this was the first Bangladeshi news publication to have its own website.
 As a weekly the Jaijaidin first implemented the idea of Reader's Poll to elect the most popular performing artists.

-Closed
+Ownership changes

-The declaration of the Jaijaidin newspaper has been cancelled.
-An office order in this regard was issued by the Dhaka District Administration on Wednesday (March 12).
+The declaration of the Jaijaidin newspaper edited by Sayeed Hossain Chowdhury was cancelled on March 12, 2025, due to the violated Section 10 of the Printing Presses and Publications (Declaration and Registration) Act, 1973.
+An office order in this regard was issued by the Dhaka District Administration.

-The publication of the daily newspaper Jaijaidin has violated Section 10 of the Printing Presses and Publications (Declaration and Registration) Act, 1973.
-For this reason, the declaration in the name of Sayeed Hossain Chowdhury, the publisher and printer of Jaijaidin, has been cancelled.
+On March 18, 2025, Shafik Rehman regained the declaration of the newspaper.